Code-Institute-Submissions/TjoAlex-color-game/README.md

 * Insert two extra buttons for the game that holds a easy and hard function, the hard function then holding a timer that gives the user let's say 15 secounds to find the right color on.
 * For the game a  system that also takes points scored for each correct answer and store these in a scoreboard bellow the game.
 So the user always can come back and compete with them selfe to always try to do a little bit better than the last time.
-* Even deeper explanation of rgb and maybe also a rgb rendering "machine" that can let the user play around by clicking on different colors and for themself see what value their preferred color has
+* Even deeper explanation of rgb and maybe also a rgb rendering "machine" that can let the user play around by clicking on different colors and for themself see what value their preferred color has.
+* More information about rgb and maybe some links that lead to more pages explaining rgb.

 ## Thecnologies